telkamp7/aedseo/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of aedseo is to …
+## Description

+The Automated and Early Detection of Seasonal Epidemic Onset (`aedseo`) Package provides a powerful tool for automating the early detection of seasonal epidemic onsets in time series data.
+It offers the ability to estimate growth rates for consecutive time intervals and calculate the Sum of Cases (SoC) within those intervals.
+This package is particularly useful for epidemiologists, public health professionals, and researchers seeking to identify and respond to seasonal epidemics in a timely fashion.

 ## Installation

-You can install the development version of aedseo from [GitHub](https://github.com/) with:
+You can install the development version of `aedseo` from [GitHub](https://github.com/) with:

 ``` r